-5.4 ADDRESS UTILITY INFRASTRUCTURE Leader/ Partner 1.
-Water Supply - Continue to ensure that local properties have access to a safe and adequate water supply.
-2. Sewage Treatment - Continue to ensure that local properties have a safe and sanitary sewage treatment system.
-Support continued maintenance and improvement of the sewage treatment system.
-Continue to monitor sewage usage and capacity in relation to permitted discharge capacity.
+5.4 ADDRESS UTILITY INFRASTRUCTURE Leader/ Partner Policies (strategies anticipated to continue over time) are identified by black text.
+Action steps (specific tasks to implement the POCD) are identified by red italic text.
+1. Water Supply - Continue to ensure that local properties have access to a safe and adequate water supply.
+TAHD AWC 2.
+Sewage Treatment - a.
+Continue to ensure that local properties have a safe and sanitary sewage treatment system. b.
+Support continued maintenance and improvement of the sewage treatment system. c.
+Continue to monitor sewage usage and capacity in relation to permitted discharge capacity. d.
 Continue to maintain sewer avoidance areas in other parts of Kent.
-WPCA PZC 3.
-Storm Drainage - a.
-Continue to implement "low impact development" (LID) techniques to manage the quality and quantity of stormwater runoff. b.
-Amend the Subdivision Regulations to include LID provisions.
-PW CC IWC PZC PZC 4. a.
+WPCA TAHD PZC 3.
+Storm Drainage - Continue to implement low impact development (LID) techniques to manage the quality and quantity of stormwater runoff.
+PW CC IWC PZC 4.
+Storm Drainage - Amend the Subdivision Regulations to include LID provisions PZC 5.
+Electricity - a.
 Continue to encourage Eversource to improve the reliability of the electrical distribution system in Kent. b.
 Balance tree trimming for electrical reliability with overall character. c.
 Continue to seek opportunities to bury wired utilities in the Village Center area.
-Town PW PZC 5.
-5. Wired Communications - Work with service providers and other communities in the region to: a.
+Town PW PZC 6.
+Wired Communications - Work with service providers and other communities in the region to: a.
 Improve the speed and capacity of wired communication services, and b.
 Promote high speed / high capacity broadband service for all parts of the community and the region.
-6. Wireless Infrastructure - Work with telecommunication providers and the Connecticut Siting Council to provide for wireless services to fill local coverage gaps and meet local needs in the least visually intrusive manner possible.
-Town 7.
-Work with wireless communication providers (or a private engineer) to identify possible locations to best address service needs and desires while minimizing impacts on sensitive viewsheds.
+Town 7. .
+Wireless Infrastructure - Work with telecommunication providers and the Connecticut Siting Council to provide for wireless services to fill local coverage gaps and meet local needs in the least visually intrusive manner possible.
+8. Work with wireless communication providers (or a private engineer) to identify possible locations to best address service needs and desires while minimizing impacts on sensitive viewsheds.
 Town